shruti10s/Projects/README.md

 # About
 Hi, I'm Shruti!
 I have a technical background and hold a Master of Engineering (M.Eng.) degree in Chemical Engineering.
 I have recently completed my certification in Data Science.
 I am showcasing my data science projects below.

-Portfolio Projects
+# Portfolio Projects
-In this section, different type of projects in SQL, Python and Tableau are undertaken.
+In this section, different type of projects in SQL, Python and Tableau are presented.

 ## Model for Unit Price of Properties on Airbnb